The Ruby programming language has many practical uses.

-If you want to crunch the digits of PI as fast as possible, while getting every single bit of performance possible, you wouldn’t use Ruby.
+If you want to crunch the digits of the pi number (3.14159….) as fast as possible & get the maximum performance possible out of your hardware, you wouldn’t use Ruby.

-But you wouldn’t be using ANY other scripting language either.
+But you wouldn’t use ANY other interpreted language for that task either.

-If you want to build a full website, any kind of helpful tool (backups, report generators, crawlers, etc.), or just get started in the programming world & have fun.
+With that in mind, if you want to build a full website, any kind of helpful tool like backup automation, report generators, crawlers, calculators of all kinds, API clients, etc… Or just get started in the programming world & have lots of fun.

-It’s under active development, it’s fun & you can always find help if you get stuck.
+It’s under active development, it’s easy to learn & you can always find help if you get stuck.

 So why not give it a try?